Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

 When you log into your Matrix account, you are automatically directed to your home directory.
 This directory is where the user can store files, and create subdirectories to organize their files.

-## INVESTIGATION 1: CREATING & MANAGING DIRECTORIES
+## INVESTIGATION 1: Creating & Managing Directories

 ### ATTENTION: